Nutrition for bone health:

 - Drink in moderation.
 Two alcoholic drinks per day is as party time as it should get.

 - Eat some lean protein with each meal.
 That’s just plain good advice, we think.

 - Instead of having cookies or candy when you want something sweet, try dried fruit.

 - If you’re trying to lose fat, be sane.
 Curb your energy intake moderately — not drastically.
-(May we recommend our Lean Eating coaching program?)
+(May we recommend our PN Coaching program?)

 - Maintain a healthy body weight.
 Being too heavy or too light can negatively influence bone mass.

 - Load those bones.
 Lift weights.
 Jump.
 Run.
 Walk.
 Carry things.
 Tell your body you need that bone!

 - If you do not eat animal products and/or are over the age of fifty, mix in a vitamin B12 supplement of 1000 mcg, twice a week, sublingual if possible.